- Sphere Engine overview

 and thestderr

-data from the "initialization" stage respectively
+data from the "init" stage respectively,

 - access